Sandra Huber, Co-Director

 Jody Early, Co-Director &

-Dr. Jody Early (she/her/ella) is principal investigator and an inaugural co-director of Mental Health Matters.
+Dr. Jody Early (she/her) is principal investigator and an inaugural co-director of Mental Health Matters of WA.
 She is a professor in the School of Nursing at the University of Washington Bothell and also a Master Certified Health Education Specialist (MCHES) and Certified Health Coach.
-Jody’s background in public health promotion and education spans over 25 years, and her research examines the bio-psycho-social, cultural, and systemic factors that influence individual and population health.
+Jody’s background in public health promotion and education spans nearly 30 years, and her research examines the bio-psycho-social, cultural, and systemic factors that influence individual and community health.
 As a practitioner, she applies evidence-based approaches and community-based participatory methods to work in partnership with communities and groups to co-design and evaluate tailored health education and resources.
 Her current and past projects cover a wide range of health issues, including: mental health, sexual harassment and violence prevention, breast cancer, diabetes, HIV, digital equity, and COVID-19.

 As a teacher, researcher, and practitioner, Jody’s work is rooted in critical and social theories that help to create inclusive public health strategies and policies that center human rights and equity, community strengths, and health justice.
 Her passion for improving mental health education stems from her own experiences as a caregiver, mother, and teacher, and the pressing need for more tailored mental health education and shared-decision making models for behavioral healthcare.